Julian Conze

-Julian Conze (born 9 September 1999) is a German footballer who plays as a midfielder for UMBC Retrievers in the United States, the college team of the University of Maryland Baltimore County.
+Julian Conze (born 9 September 1999) is a German footballer who plays as a midfielder for Oberliga Westfalen club 1.
+FC Gievenbeck.

 Club career

 After five years in the jersey of Preußen Münster, he moved to the United States to study, where he receives a sports scholarship from the University of Maryland, Baltimore County.
 In addition to his studies, Conze would be playing for the college soccer team.